lresende/ansible-kubernetes-cluster/README.md

-# Kubernetes and Spark on Kubernetes Ansible deployment scripts
+# Kubernetes and Spark on Kubernetes

 This repository defines multiple ansible roles to help deploying and configuring a Kubernetes cluster